hafizpatwary/flask-diet-app/README.md

 Testing has been done using pytest.
 The coverage report for the backend is 54%.
-With pytest I was able to test functionality that did not require user login, as most functions in my app requires user login, the coverage for testing could have been improved by using another tool called Selenium.
+With pytest I was able to test functionality that did not require user login, as most functions in my app requires user login.
+The coverage for testing could have been improved by using another tool called Selenium.

 <img src="/Documentation/test_results.png" alt="Diet Page" width="100%" height="100%" border="5"/>